 Welcome to your new Mantis Q40 keyboard.
 This keyboard is both a standard keyboard and a refreshable braille display in one device.

 This user guide provides instructions for orientation, usage, navigation, and updating of the device.
 For more information, please refer to the Mantis Q40 product page on the APH Website or call your nearest APH supplier if you are located in the USA.
 If you are located outside of the USA, please refer to the Mantis Q40 product page on the HumanWare website or call your nearest HumanWare supplier.

+You can always find the most recent version of this document in the User guide application that is present in the main menu of this device.

+Please note: to be sure that your device downloads the most recent version of this user guide when available, please make sure to connect it regularly to Internet.

 In the Box